tslenter/RSX-RSC/README.md

 ## 1. License

-"Remote Syslog" is a free application what can be used to view syslog messages.
+"Remote Syslog" is a free application that can be used to view syslog messages.

 Copyright (C) 2020 Tom Slenter